Variations Scotland is happy to announce its first String Quartet Challenge, open to amateur musicians aged between 18 and 40 based in Scotland.

 The Challenge invites interested groups to submit recordings made on a smartphone of two pieces: any movement of a Haydn string quartet and any other contrasting movement from a quartet from the romantic era or later.
 The four finalists will play a quartet of their own choice at a public concert in Perth on 27th February 2027, when the winner will be selected.

-The videos should be sent to Gordon Adam, Chair, Variations Scotland, along with a brief biography of each quartet member, and the name and history of their quartet (details of performance etc).
+The recordings – audio or video, though it is sound rather than pictures that matter – should be sent to Gordon Adam, Chair, Variations Scotland, along with a brief biography of each quartet member, and the name and details of their quartet.
 Newly formed groups are encouraged to participate.
-The deadline for submissions is December 31st 2026.
-If you are planning to participate, it would be helpful if you could give advance notice to Gordon – but this is not obligatory.

-The video files along with supporting information will be sent to members of the Edinburgh Quartet who will be responsible for short-listing the four quartet finalists.
-Fair Access principles will be adhered to in the selection process.
+The recordings along with supporting information will be sent to members of the Edinburgh Quartet who will be responsible for short-listing the four quartet finalists.
+Fair Access principles will be adhered to in the selection process so that applicants’ backgrounds will be taken into consideration.
+Potential as well as actual performing ability will be assessed.
 The Edinburgh Quartet will provide written feedback to each participating group.
-The finalists will be contacted by Zoom by a member of the Edinburgh Quartet to provide brief feedback in advance of the finalists’ concert.
+The four finalist groups will be contacted by Zoom by a member of the Edinburgh Quartet to provide brief feedback in advance of the finalists’ concert.

 The Finalists’ public concert will take place on the afternoon of 27th February 2027 at St John’s Kirk in Perth in association with the Perth Chamber Music Society, after which there will be a feedback session with all finalist groups in the early evening.
 This session will be in the form of a master class and open to members of the public.

 There will be two additional one-day workshops provided for the runners up and other promising participants.
-These will take place at the Marryat Hall in Dundee on Sundays during March and April 2027.
-Travel, subsistence and tuition costs will be covered by Variations Scotland.
+These will take place at the Marryat Hall in Dundee on Sundays the 7th and the 21st March 2027.
+Reasonable travel, subsistence and tuition costs will be covered by Variations Scotland.
+Participants should keep these dates free.
 Again, these sessions will be open to the public.

-We hope this advance information will encourage interested musicians to get together and start work.
+We hope this Challenge will encourage interested musicians to get together and start work.
 Please spread the word.
-There will be an official launch with media coverage in late August.
-I’ll be in touch with updates.
-If there are any questions meantime, please contact:
+If there are any questions, please contact:

 Gordon Adam